JaxGaussianProcesses/GPJax/CONTRIBUTING.md

 Please submit patches via pull requests.

 The preferred workflow for contributing is to fork the [GitHub repository](https://github.com/thomaspinder/GPJax), clone it to your local machine, and develop on a feature branch.
+Once you are ready to commit your changes, install the pre-commit hooks with `pre-commit install` and the commit and push your code as usual.

 ## Steps: